bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

     assembleRelease - Assembles all Release builds.
     ...

-To see all the available tasks listed in your task list, call ./`gradlew tasks --all`.
+**To see all the available tasks listed in y**our task list, call ./`gradlew tasks --all`.

 ### Run Gradle task with our Steps

-You can run any of the Gradle tasks on Bitrise either using `Do anything with our Script` Step and `Gradle Runner` Steps.
+You can run Gradle tasks on Bitrise using `Do anything with our Script` Step, `Android Build` and `Gradle Runner` Steps.

+#### Do anything with Script Step

+1. Insert the Step anywhere in your workflow.
-* Run any task by calling `./gradlew task-name-to-run` in the Script input field of `Do anything with our Script` Step (for example: `./gradlew assemble`).
-You're free to insert this step anywhere in your workflow where it works best for you.
+2. Run any task by calling `./gradlew task-name-to-run` in the Script input field (for example: `./gradlew assemble`).

+#### Gradle Runner Step

+You can use our `Gradle Runner` Step and specify the task that is available in your task list (when you called call ./`gradlew tasks --all before you have the task list)` as the value of the step input.
+If you've been using our scanner to upload your project to bitrise.io, the `gradlew file path` input field gets filled out automatically with the respective path, otherwise make sure you fill it out manually!

 ![](/img/gradle-runner-gradlew.png)

-* You can use our `Gradle Runner` Step and specify the task that is available in your task list (when you called call ./`gradlew tasks --all before you have the task list)` as the value of the step input.
-If you've been using our scanner to upload your project to bitrise.io, the `gradlew file path` input field gets filled out automatically with the respective path, otherwise make sure you fill it out manually!

 ## How to install an additional Android SDK package